cwkingjr/setter/README.md

 Script to create SiLK IP address set and prefix map (pmap) files.

 For command line usage info, see setter-help-output.txt.
+For an example of a cli call to setter.py see setter-wrapper.sh.

 setter.py consumes a specially-comment-decorated rwsetbuild text file and crafts a full compliment of hierarchical set and pmap files based on the user's